hello/suripu-android/README.md

 - [Java](http://support.apple.com/kb/DL1572) (on Yosemite).
 - [Android Studio](http://developer.android.com/sdk/index.html).
-- The [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for lambda support.
+- The [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) (for lambda support).
-- The correct SDK and build tools (now automatically installed by Android Studio.)
+- The correct SDK and build tools.
+These will be automatically installed by Android Studio and the Square SDK manager gradle plugin.
 - The key stores `Hello-Android-Internal.keystore` and `Hello-Android-Release.keystore`.
 Acquire these from another team member.

 Building
 ========

 Place the `.keystore` files into the same directory as your local copy of the `suripu-android` repository.

-Once all of the above prerequisites have been fulfilled, it should be possible to build Sense for Android by pressing the Run button in Android Studio.
+_Warning:_ In order to support continuous integration without external assets, the build process will default to your global user keystore if you don't have `Hello-Android-Internal.keystore` in the correct location.
+This means you cannot generate builds for internal distribution.

+If you're building the app on a platform other than OS X, you will need to define JAVA_HOME in order for the project to find your installation of the JDK 8.

 Branching
 =========

-	develop
-		-> branch timeline-animations
-		-> github pull request
-		-> merge into develop
-	develop
-		-> merge into master
-		-> tag `version`

-The project currently has a single `master` branch, which should be considered semi-stable.
-All changes larger than 5 or so lines should ideally be made on branches made off `master`, later reviewed through the github pull request process.
-Stable builds should be archived using tags.
-The tag names should be of the form `major.minor.bugfix` and should have a monotonically increasing release candidate suffix.
-E.g. `1.0.0rc1`.
+The project follows [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for the most part.
+The `master` branch contains the latest stable snapshot of the project, and releases are tagged.

+When creating releases, you should merge `develop` into `master`, and then create a new tag from the contents of master.
+Tags should follow the form `<major>.<minor>.<bugfix>rc<number>`.
+The rc number should be incremented as candidate builds for public release are created internally.

 Bug fixes on stable code should be made by creating a new branch from the target tag, and then submitting a pull request into master.
 Once the code has been reviewed and tested, a build should be deployed from the branch, a tag should be created from the branch, and the branch should be merged into master and deleted.